DavyJonesLocker/party_foul/README.md

    unique title, session information, and stack trace.
 The issue is tagged as a `bug`.
 A new comment is added with relevant data on the application state.
-3. If an open issue is found the occurance count and time stamp is updated.
+3. If an open issue is found the occurence count and time stamp is updated.
 A new comment is added with relevant data on the application state.
-4. If a closed issue is found the occurance count and time stamp is updated.
+4. If a closed issue is found the occurence count and time stamp is updated.
 The issue is reopened and a `regression` tag is added.
 A new comment is added with relevant data on the application state.